OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Receive-PSSession.md

 ## OUTPUTS

-### System.Management.Automation.Job or PSObject
+### System.Management.Automation.Job

+If the value or default value of the **OutTarget** parameter is `Job`, `Receive-PSSession` returns a job object.

+### System.Management.Automation.PSObject

 This cmdlet returns the results of commands that ran in the disconnected session, if any.
-If the value or default value of the **OutTarget** parameter is Job, `Receive-PSSession` returns a job object.
-Otherwise, it returns objects that represent that command results.

 ## NOTES

+Windows PowerShell includes the following aliases for `Receive-PSSession`:

+- `rcsn`

 `Receive-PSSession` gets results only from sessions that were disconnected.
 Only sessions that are connected to, or terminate at, computers that run PowerShell 3.0 or later versions can be